The Second Trimester of Pregnancy: What to Expect

 Note that we do not recommend using fetal doppler systems, even if it might seem appealing.
 They are dangerous and against regulation to sell in the USA.
 You can accomplish the same result with a stethoscope or fetal sound amplifier (basically an amplified stethoscope).

 Hearing Development: Your baby's little ears are developing now and moving into the expected place on the head.
+Use our baby genetics calculator to predict what your baby's ears and other body parts will look like!
 They can even start to hear different sounds in the womb, and some scientists believe a 5-month old fetus might even start recognizing different voices.
 Now that your fetus can start hearing what's going on, try reading a good baby book aloud as a bedtime routine.